SaraniyaaSankar/M1_Calculator/MiniProject_C/1_Requirements/README.md

 •	Exponential: The exponential exponential() function takes one operand as input and it results in exp(a).

-•	Power: The power power() function takes one operand as input and it results in a^b.
+•	Power: The power power() function takes two operands as input and it results in a^b.

 •	Trigonometric: The trigonometric trigonometric() function takes one operand as input for each function and results in corresponding sin, cos, tan values.